SDN Logo

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools include inquiries about reasons for pursuing medicine, ethical scenarios, handling stressful situations, reflections on personal experiences, and discussions on healthcare challenges.
-Many respondents mentioned being part of an MMI format with nondisclosure requirements, focusing on ethical dilemmas, personal attributes, and scenario-based questions.
+The most commonly asked interview questions at medical schools include inquiries about motivations for pursuing medicine, handling ethical scenarios, explaining academic performance, describing experiences, and discussing future goals.
+Many respondents mentioned an MMI format with nondisclosure requirements, where they encountered ethical dilemmas, scenario-based questions, and traditional interview inquiries.

 What was the most interesting question?